 Ask the employee for feedback and evaluate the onboarding program.
 Are there points of attention, and what did they like or dislike?
 Asking for feedback is a critical evaluation moment for the HR cycle and personal development plan.

-7 tips for successful onboarding of new frontline employees
+7 tips for successful onboarding of new deskless employees

 Once on board, the new employee is up and running, integrated and they are pretty much part of the equation.
 But how do you get to that point?
 What steps should you take to successfully onboard a new employee?